Rage and the Politics of Power

 and they will sometimes seem impressive,

-but they will not last.
+But they will not last.

 The struggle holds them together,